EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Things/Chip War.md

 - Apple sold over 100 million iPhone 12s, each powered by an A processor chip with 11 billion tiny transistors carved into its silicon.
 In a matter of months, in other words, for just one of the dozen chips in an iPhone, TSMC’s Fab 18 fabricated well over 1 quintillion transistors—

 - In 1970, the second company Moore founded, Intel, unveiled a memory chip that could remember 1, pieces of information (“bits”).
-It cost around $, roughly two cents per bit.
-Today, $ can buy a thumb drive that can remember well over a billion bits.
+It cost around USD , roughly two cents per bit.
+Today, USD  can buy a thumb drive that can remember well over a billion bits.

 - Chips from Taiwan provide 37 percent of the world’s new computing power each year.
 Two Korean companies produce 44 percent of the world’s memory chips.
 The Dutch company ASML builds 100 percent of the world’s extreme ultraviolet lithography machines, without which cutting-edge chips are simply impossible to make.
 OPEC’s 40 percent share of world oil production looks unimpressive by comparison.